PURSUING A POTENTIALLY TRANSFORMATIONAL APPROACH TO CANCER IMMUNOTHERAPY

 Wendell Lim, PhD

 We assumed Pfizer’s strategic collaboration and licensing agreement with Cellectis, with exclusive rights to develop and commercialize previously defined allogeneic CAR T therapy programs directed at select targets.
-We believe this alliance with Cellectis will lead to a strong pipeline of AlloCAR T™ therapies.
+We believe this alliance with Cellectis will lead to a strong pipeline of AlloCAR T™ products.

-We have an exclusive worldwide collaboration and license agreement with Notch Therapeutics, an immune cell therapy company creating universally compatible, allogeneic T cell therapies for the treatment of diseases of high unmet need, to research and develop induced pluripotent stem cell (iPSC) AlloCAR™ therapy products for initial application in non-Hodgkin lymphoma, leukemia and multiple myeloma.
-Under the partnership, we plan to create allogeneic cell therapy candidates from T cells or natural killer (NK) cells using Notch’s Engineered Thymic Niche (ETN) platform.
+We have an exclusive worldwide collaboration and license agreement with Notch Therapeutics, an immune cell therapy company creating universally compatible, allogeneic T cell therapies for the treatment of diseases of high unmet need, to research and develop induced pluripotent stem cell (iPSC) AlloCAR™ products for initial application in non-Hodgkin lymphoma, leukemia and multiple myeloma.
+Under the partnership, we plan to create allogeneic cell candidates from T cells or natural killer (NK) cells using Notch’s Engineered Thymic Niche (ETN) platform.

 We have a joint clinical development collaboration with Servier for UCART19, which is being developed for the treatment of adult and pediatric acute lymphoblastic leukemia (ALL).
 UCART19 utilizes the TALEN® gene-editing technology pioneered and owned by Cellectis.
 We have the exclusive rights to UCART19, ALLO-501, and ALLO-501A in the United States, while Servier retains exclusive rights in all other countries.

 We have a clinical trial collaboration agreement with SpringWorks Therapeutics, a clinical-stage biopharmaceutical company focused on developing life-changing medicines for patients with severe rare diseases and cancer.
-This agreement will evaluate ALLO-715, our investigational anti-B-cell maturation antigen (BCMA) AlloCAR T™ therapy in combination with SpringWorks’ investigational gamma secretase inhibitor (GSI), nirogacestat, in patients with relapsed or refractory multiple myeloma.
+This agreement will evaluate ALLO-715, our investigational anti-B-cell maturation antigen (BCMA) AlloCAR T™ product in combination with SpringWorks’ investigational gamma secretase inhibitor (GSI), nirogacestat, in patients with relapsed or refractory multiple myeloma.

 Arie Belldegrun, MD, is the Executive Chairman and Co-Founder of Allogene.
 As a visionary entrepreneur, Arie founded Kite Pharma, a biopharmaceutical company engaged in the development of innovative cancer immunotherapies, where he served as Chairman, President and Chief Executive Officer until the acquisition of Kite by Gilead Sciences in October 2017.
 Arie has had a distinguished tenure in the life sciences, having been closely involved with the founding and advancement of several successful biopharmaceutical companies including Cougar Biotechnology and Agensys.
 Abiraterone, developed by Cougar, is a mainstay of therapy for patients with metastatic prostate cancer.
 He currently serves as Chairman of Two River Group, UroGen Pharma, Kronos Bio, and as Co-Chairman of Breakthrough Properties, and is on the Board of Gingko Bioworks, IconOVir, ByHeart and is a Co-Founder and Senior Managing Director of Vida Ventures.
 Arie is a Research Professor, holds the Roy and Carol Doumani Chair in Urologic Oncology, and is Director of the UCLA Institute of Urologic Oncology at the David Geffen School of Medicine at UCLA.
 Prior to joining UCLA, Arie was at the National Cancer Institute/NIH as a research fellow in surgical oncology and immunotherapy under Dr. Steven A. Rosenberg.
 He completed his MD at the Hebrew University Hadassah Medical School in Jerusalem, his post-graduate studies in Immunology at the Weizmann Institute of Science, and his residency in urologic surgery at Harvard Medical School.
 He has authored several books on oncology and more than 500 scientific and medical papers related to urological cancers, immunotherapy, gene therapy and cancer vaccines.
 He is certified by the American Board of Urology and is a member of the American Association of Genitourinary Surgeons.